avklepikov/zoogie/README.md

 Coding is my hobby from my childhood, but I am not a professional developer.
 In 2016 I tryed Python and took a few internet courses on it.
 But still I am junior level developer and appreciate your advise or help on the following areas: VMC, interaction of model with database, UI.

 # Zoogie concept
-I see the following structure of Zoogie project:
+I use the following structure of Zoogie project:

-Project Model
+Project Model (model.py)
 - represents a datamodel for all project managements concepts and artifacts.
 Users should be able to use it togerther with provided database or UI functionality or just separately as a starting toolkit for own python projects.

 Database connectors / controllers
 - represent various options to run the model with different databases, so users may reuse the Model in their projects and databases which they prefer

+db_constants - defines mapping between model classes/attributes and database tables/fields
+db.py - db controller to run SQLite database + database initiation method which creates database from a scratch.

 UI
 - Zoogie provides fully pack of functionality not only to resue model in different projects but also to be used as a full pack application.